peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public MediaTypeBuilder(
         PeterO.Mail.MediaType mt);

-Initializes a new instance of the MediaTypeBuilder class.
+Initializes a new instance of the MediaTypeBuilder class using the data from another media type.

 <b>Parameters:</b>